March 9, 2022

-VMware ESXi and KVM hypervisors support many families of operating systems that can run on virtual machines.
+VMware ESXi and KVM hypervisors support many families of operating systems that can run on virtual machines including:

-Windows support with both KVM and VMware ESXi covers a variety of versions starting from old ones like Windows 95 and Windows NT.
+- Windows (starting from old ones like Windows 95 and Windows NT)

-Linux operating systems are also widely supported by both hypervisors including distributions like Ubuntu, Debian, OpenSUSE, Red Heat, CentOS, Fedora, Oracle Linux, Kali Linux, etc. Free BSD and other BSD-based operating systems are supported by VMware and KVM hypervisors.
+- Linux, including distributions like Ubuntu, Debian, OpenSUSE, Red Heat, CentOS, Fedora, Oracle Linux, Kali Linux, etc., as well as Free BSD and other BSD-based OSs

 Adaptation for Containers

-The popularity of containers is growing and container support is a desired option in virtualized datacenters.
-Let’s look at the supported options for running containers in this KVM vs VMware comparison.
+The popularity of containers is growing, and container support is the desired option in virtualized datacenters.

 Running containers by using the Docker/KVM driver allows you to get better isolation of the containers from the host machine and improve performance compared to creating VMs manually with containers inside the VMs.
 You can just run the docker-machine create command to create additional local machines.
 A lightweight Linux distribution with the Docker daemon installer is usually used (for example, boot2docker).
 The virsh tool is used to view libvirt resources.
 The docker-machine ls command is used to list the available Docker machines.
 You can also deploy Kubernetes on machines running the KVM hypervisor.